 Freehold and leasehold are two different types of property ownership in the UK.
 Anyone considering buying a property here will need to know the meanings of both terms, as there are considerably different obligations and privileges bestowed upon the owner in each.

-The owner of a freehold property owns both the home and the land it is built on outright, having an unlimited right to live there and make alterations to the property as long as they are within the law and rules like planning permission etc are followed.
+The owner of a freehold property owns both the house and the land it is built on outright.
+They have an unrestricted right to live there and make alterations to the property as long as they comply with the law and rules such as planning permission etc are followed.
 Freehold is the simplest and most desirable way to own a property – it never expires and cannot be revoked for breach of contract or similar problems.

-With some properties the issue of ‘flying freehold’ becomes relevant: this is where a property’s boundary extends over land which is not part of it, for example a balcony extending above another person’s land.
+With some properties the issue of ‘flying freehold’ becomes relevant: this is where part of a property extends over land which is not part of it, for example a balcony extending above another person’s land.
+Legal advice will usually be required to sort out the problems.

 Leaseholders own everything within the walls of their property, including the walls themselves.
 The freeholder is responsible for the structure, the land it is built on and any communal areas.
 Leasehold is the most common way for flats to be owned, as it avoids ambiguity as to who is responsible for a common area and protects leaseholders in the event of damage to the property.
 Getting a mortgage for a leasehold property can be difficult and will depend on the length of time left on the lease.